Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-Media freedom was one of the main casualties of Sri Lanka’s slide into war in 2006, as increasing numbers of journalists, particularly ethnic Tamils, were targeted and media outlets faced censorship and other restrictions.
+Media freedom continued to decline in 2007 as media outlets faced increased censorship and other restrictions on reporting, and journalists faced a heightened level of attacks and intimidation, particularly in the war-torn north and east of the country.
 Although freedom of expression is provided for in the constitution, a growing number of laws and regulations restrict this right.
-Contempt-of-court laws are occasionally used to punish reporters who investigate judicial misconduct.
-However, in June the Supreme Court refused to pursue a case against three journalists, including the editor in chief of the Sunday Leader, Lasantha Wickrematunga, who had been charged with five counts of contempt.
-The Official Secrets Act bans reporting on information designated “secret.”
-Although those convicted of gathering secret information can be sentenced to up to 14 years in prison, no journalist has ever been charged under the act.
-Emergency regulations reintroduced in August 2005 allow the government to bar the publication, distribution, performance, or airing of any print or broadcast material deemed likely to cause public disorder; however, it did not use this authority during 2006.
-In September, unofficial prepublication censorship concerning issues of “national security and defense” was imposed by the government’s Media Centre for National Security.
-The Emergency (Prevention and Prohibition of Terrorism and Specified Terrorist Activities) Regulations, introduced in December, contain excessively broad language that local rights activists noted could restrict media freedom.
-Within a month of the new regulations’ enactment, several journalists were summoned for questioning and asked to reveal their sources, one was detained, and a senior correspondent openly admitted to self-censoring his column.
-Official rhetoric has become more unfriendly toward journalists and media outlets perceived to be “unpatriotic” or critical.
-In June, the government announced that it planned to reconstitute the state-controlled Press Council in order to regulate the media.
+The 1973 Press Council Law prohibits disclosure of certain cabinet decisions as well as fiscal, defense, and security information, while the decades-old Official Secrets Act bans reporting on information designated “secret.”
+Those convicted of gathering secret information can be sentenced to up to 14 years in prison; although no journalist has ever been charged under the law, it is frequently used to threaten them.
+Emergency regulations reintroduced in August 2005 allow the government to bar the publication, distribution, performance, or airing of any print or broadcast material deemed likely to cause public disorder; however, it did not generally use this authority.
+In 2006, unofficial prepublication censorship concerning issues of “national security and defense” was imposed by the government’s Media Center for National Security.
+The Emergency (Prevention and Prohibition of Terrorism and Specified Terrorist Activities) Regulations, introduced in December 2006, were immediately used to arrest and detain journalists, sometimes for months without charge.
+In addition, contempt of court laws are used occasionally to punish reporters who investigate judicial misconduct.